FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: Resource Statistics and Quality Assessment

 \section{Resource Statistics and Quality Assessment}

-We evaluate FactNet along three axes: (i) scale and distributional properties, (ii) grounding fidelity (provenance stability, semantic precision, and recall), and (iii) the structural integrity of canonicalization and edge derivation.
-All reported statistics derive from the \texttt{2025-11-01} Wikimedia snapshots using the default build configuration, which enables sitelink-based retrieval while disabling title-match fallback.
+We evaluate FactNet along three axes: (i) scale and distributional properties, (ii) grounding fidelity, comprising provenance stability, precision, and recall, and (iii) structural integrity of canonicalization and edge derivation.
+All statistics are derived from the \texttt{2025-11-01} Wikimedia snapshots using the default build configuration.